-84 See ISDA Letter at 11.
+See ISDA Letter at 11.

-86 See 15 U.S.C.
-78c-3(b)(2)(C)(iii) (as added by Section 763(a) of the Dodd-Frank Act)
+See 15 U.S.C.
+78c-3(b)(2)(C)(iii) (as added by Section 763(a) of the Dodd-Frank Act).

-87To the extent that a Security-Based Swap Submission does not include the minimum information set forth in new Rule 19b-4(o)(3), such incomplete submission would, pursuant to new Rule 19b-4(o)(2), be deemed not to have been submitted and the Commission would be required to notify that clearing agency of the rejection of the Security-Based Swap Submission within twenty-one business days of the original submission.
+To the extent that a Security-Based Swap Submission does not include the minimum information set forth in new Rule 19b-4(o)(3), such incomplete submission would, pursuant to new Rule 19b-4(o)(2), be deemed not to have been submitted and the Commission would be required to notify that clearing agency of the rejection of the commencement of the public comment process would delay the Commission's potential receipt of feedback from the public which, in the Commission's experience reviewing proposed rule changes, is often an important source of information for supplementing or challenging the material submitted by the SRO.